 River location, great schools, indie shops a gogo and you can whizz into London in less than an hour.
-Pangbourne's ticking all the boxes.
+Pangbourne's ticking boxes.

 Looking to move out of London or just want good links to the capital’s culture and cocktail bars?
 Then you know your house hunt is all about location, location, location.
 Phil and Kirsty really did know what they were talking about – and Pangbourne should be on your hit list, because it’s hot hot hot.

 A large village on the river Thames, Pangbourne is six miles west of Reading, and the perfect place for urbanites to dip their toe in rural waters.
 Not so remote that you’ll lose your mind, but there’s enough fun on your doorstep to keep you busy.

 If you’re a literary fan you’ll get a kick out of the fact Wind In The Willows author Kenneth Grahame lived at Church Cottage, EH Shepard, the talent behind the Wind In The Willows illustrations, used this stretch of river as inspo for his work.
 DH Lawrence also stayed here and The Swan pub, played a starring role in Jerome K Jerome’s famous Victorian comedy Three Men In A Boat when they ‘messed around a bit’ and ended their famous journey at the pub.

 Why it’s hot